 Numerous factors might affect the location decision.
 The suitable location is determined by analyzing various factors, parameters and issues.
 Some of the factors are listed below:

-The plant must be located close to the suppliers of the raw materials.
-Because it minimizes the transportation cost, time and overall cost of production.
+- Availability of Resources: The plant must be located close to the suppliers of the raw materials.
+This is because, it minimizes the transportation cost, time and overall cost of production.

-Manufacturing of some products demands specific climatic conditions.
-For this reason, industries are set up in the areas where such climatic condition exists.
+- Climate Conditions: Manufacturing of some products demands specific climatic conditions.
+For this reason, industries are set up in areas where suitable climatic condition exists.

-The companies producing customized or assembled products are located near their target market.
-Consequently, it reduces the time required for products assembling and delivery.
+- Proximity to Market: The companies producing customized or assembled products are located near their target market.
+Consequently, it reduces the time required for product assembly and delivery.

-Free Trade Zones are areas in which one can conduct business free from customs duties.
+- Free Trade Zones: Free Trade Zones are areas in which one can conduct business free from customs duty.
 Thus, it is an essential factor when selecting a site location.

-Before the installation, Industries must assess the availability of infrastructure in that region.
+- Infrastructure: Before the installation, industries must assess the availability of infrastructure in that region.
 It may include connectivity via Rail, Roads, Air and Sea.